-

 I had been discussing with Esther the dangers and gnawing doubts that I had

-concerning the development of artificially-created new forms of life, forms
+concerning the development of new, artificially-created forms of life; forms

 developed in the molecular biologist's laboratory.
 While I had these fears, I